Knee Anatomy

 are connective tissue that connects bones to other bones, and are an

-major ligaments in your knee.
+major ligaments in the knee.
 The medial collateral ligament (MCL),

 the lateral collateral ligament (LCL), the anterior